-Subjectively evaluated fluid characteristics that are generally considered to be optimal for vasovasostomy success (larger volume, watery, clear fluid^{12,16}) had no impact on the success of epididymovasostomy in our study.
-Furthermore, presence of motile sperm in tubular fluid did not appear to influence patency.
-Considering that EV was almost always performed on a tubule that revealed at the minimum, sperm parts, this may explain the lack of association.
-Since the absence of sperm during VV is associated with higher failure rates,12 this scenario was avoided during EVs, as a dilated tubule can be identified visually prior to puncture, which resulted in the near uniform presence of sperm from the aspirate.
-If EV is going to be attempted, we suggest that until other factors are identified to characterize the "ideal" tubule, an extensive evaluation of tubular fluid characteristics including motile sperm may not be necessary, and the identification of a tubule with sperm or sperm parts is all that's needed to optimize outcomes.
+Table 4.
+Multiple logistic regression evaluating predictors of EV success (motile sperm in SA) using only variables collected from both data centers fluid did not appear to influence patency.
+Considering that EV was almost always performed on a tubule that revealed, at the minimum, sperm parts, this may explain the lack of association.
+Since the absence of sperm during VV is associated with higher failure rates, 12 this scenario was avoided during EVs, as a dilated tubule can be identified visually prior to puncture, which resulted in the near uniform presence of sperm from the aspirate.
+If EV is going to be attempted, we suggest that until other factors are identified to characterize the "ideal" tubule, an extensive evaluation of tubular fluid characteristics, including motile sperm, may not be necessary, and the identification of a tubule with sperm or sperm parts is all that's needed to optimize outcomes.